 The key to author intent questions, which ask about how best to achieve a certain effect, is reading them closely and understanding what they’re asking.
 This guide breaks down techniques for doing so effectively.

-Macro-logic is just a fancy term for the questions that ask you where a sentence or paragraph should go.
-These questions tend to seem more complicated than they are—make sure to use process of elimination to narrow down answers.
+Macro-logic is just a fancy term for questions that ask you where a sentence or paragraph should go.
+These questions tend to seem more complicated than they really are—make sure to use the process of elimination to narrow down answers.

 Main goal questions, which ask about what the author's overall purpose is, are kind of weird because they seem to belong more on the reading section than the English one.
 Nonetheless, there’s usually one or two on each test, so it’s important to know how to answer them.